-Payment; credited to unemployment compensation fund
+Payment of required contribution; secondary adjustment payments; credited to unemployment compensation fund

 Section 13.
 The contributions required hereunder shall be paid to the commonwealth in such manner and at such times as the commissioner may prescribe, and shall be paid over by the commissioner to the state treasurer and credited by him to the Unemployment Compensation Fund.